-The District Demand-Responsive Transit (DRT) is a transit service linking those in rural areas to urban centres and allowing them to connect to other services such as the Corridor 11.
-Riders can book rides in advance and the Blaise technology will match riders with a vehicle.
-Ride requests are tabulated and the best route is determined to include the requested pick-ups and drop offs for that day.
+The District Demand-Responsive Transit (DRT) is a transit service that will eventually link those in rural areas to urban centres and allow them to connect to other services such as the Corridor 11.
+Passengers book rides 30min to 30 days in advance and each day the Blaise technology will match riders with a vehicle and determine the best route for the day.
 The system will tell the driver where the vehicle is to go next.
-Trips may be individual or shared.
-During busy times of the day, the vehicle may pick up multiple passengers on the way to each destination.
+Trips may be shared during busy times when the vehicle may pick up multiple passengers on the way to each destination.
 Anyone wishing to travel in the service area can book rides, regardless of age or ability.

-Phase 1 is a small area in the Urban Centre of Gravenhurst, but expansion is expected in 2025!
+Phase 1 is an area in and around the urban centre of Gravenhurst, but expansion is expected in 2025!

 Three ways to Book a Ride on the District DRT